grinnell-cs/csc151-images/_readings/procedures.md

+---
+title: Writing your own procedures
+summary: |
+  We explore why and how to define your own procedures in Scheme.
+preimg: true
+---

 # Writing your own procedures

-In today's ready, we explore why and how to define your own procedures in Scheme.
+In today's reading, we explore why and how to define your own procedures in Scheme.

 ## Introduction